pogh/blog/content/blog-one/2019.07 BI Solution/index.md

 ### Fact Table Partial Load

-The second table I added was too big to TRUNCATE / Load every night, so I need to implment a partial load strategy.
+The second table I added was too big to TRUNCATE / Load every night, so I need to implement a partial load strategy.

 ![DF2](./images/DF2.png)